jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 ### Mistral (Ollama)

 Didn't actually make the change using the tool; it output the "new file version" into the chat, and I had to press a button to "adopt those changes into the current file".
 Perhaps needs more prompting?
-Might work better under Cline.
+Might work better under Cline. (ok I tried it under Cline and it did worse 🤔)

 While it didn't make any of the changes I was hoping for, it did manage to make /valid/ changes (adding some arguably-useful properties to 4 different entities).